The basic troubleshooting steps, referred to as the Three R's, are "Restart, Reset, Restore." This article will help explain each of these steps.

 If this fails to fix the problem, the next step is a reset.

 Hold the home and power buttons at the same time until the Apple boot logo appears.
 No data will be lost.
-People think that a reset will wipe the data on their device due to the phrase "Reset," thinking that it will "reset" all of their data.
-Reset is actually just a force reboot of the device, but packs more of a punch than a simple restart.
+Force Restart is actually just a force reboot of the device, but packs more of a punch than a simple restart.
+It used to be called a "reset," but this caused some users to think that it would cause data loss.

 If all else fails, it is time to do a restore.